zteitler/2021C-405/_papers/term-paper-topic.md

 and find ways to "make the topic your own"---learn from multiple sources, but then explain the topic in your own words.

-Importantly, you will have to choose a narrow slice of your topic to focus on.
+Importantly, **you will have to choose a narrow slice of your topic** to focus on.
-Don't try to tell the whole story of a major subject;
+**Don't** try to tell the whole story of a major subject;
-choose one or two interesting examples and theorems.
+instead, choose **one or two** interesting examples and theorems.
-To write about an interesting but difficult theorem, skip over part of the proof, or focus on a simpler special case (e.g., give the proof only for 1 or 2 variables, only for continuous functions, etc.), or just roughly sketch the proof but instead give a detailed workthrough of an example.
+To write about an interesting but difficult theorem, skip over part of the proof, or focus on a **simpler special case**, or just roughly sketch the proof but instead give a detailed workthrough of an example.
+For instance, give the proof only for 1 or 2 variables, only for continuous functions, only for monomial ideals, or for some nice family of rings instead of for all rings.
 Find the right balance where you can tell a story that's still interesting, but simple enough for beginning students to understand, within a 6-15 page scope.